Moe (Moshe) Katz, of blessed memory. Passed 1960, Brooklyn, NY

 Moe Katz, like many thousands of Zionists, was terrifically incensed at the harm that was being done to the Zionist cause by anti-Zionist articles that had appeared at regular intervals in The New York Times.

 At the beginning, he voiced his indignation by word of mouth and in letters of protest to the editor of the 'Times'.
-Like many of his fellow-Zionists, he was hopeful that the New York Times would eventually acknowledge the effort of its ways and cease the publication of its biased anti-Zionist dispatches, particularly those from Palestine and England which he considered British-inspired.
-The saturation point however was reached when at a moment when the Yishuv was fighting with its back against the wall, The Times began featuring prominently on its front page dispatches linking Zionists to Communists.
+Like many of his fellow-Zionists, he was hopeful that the New York Times would eventually acknowledge the error of its ways and cease the publication of its biased anti-Zionist dispatches, particularly those from Palestine and England which he considered British-inspired.
+The saturation point however was reached when at a moment when the Yishuv (The Jewish community of Israel) was fighting with its back against the wall, The Times began featuring prominently on its front page dispatches linking Zionists to Communists.
 These dispatches were exploited by the enemies of the Jewish people causing irreparable damage to the efforts of the Zionist leadership in securing justice for the Jewish people.

 One Man Campaign